 Although you’ll notice fewer buttons, the D2 controller is essentially the same on the Pro grills as on the Ironwood and Timberline.
 The auger is the same, the Wi-FIRE connectivity is the same.
 Heck, even the main grate capacity is the same as the Ironwood 650 – 418 square inches.

-The Traeger Pro 575 is nicely sized for a family, with a total capacity of 572 square inches.
+The Traeger 575 Pro is nicely sized for a family, with a total of 572 square inches cooking area.
 In theory, that’s good for up to 24 burgers, 5 racks of ribs, or 4 chickens.
 So, you could cook for a party with ease, or just a few people without feeling you’re wasting a lot of space.

 A welcome bonus on a “budget” grill, a single meat probe is included.
 Connect it directly to the controller to keeps tabs on your meat at the grill itself, or with the app on your smartphone while you’re watching TV or socializing with guests.